pmorch/keepassxc-wiki/Set-up-Build-Environment-on-Windows.md

 3. (Optional) Instead of the entire IDE, you may install [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022) and use [VSCode](https://code.visualstudio.com/download) as an IDE.

-### Install Vcpkg and Dependencies
+### Install vcpkg and Dependencies
+**Recommended Option:**

+KeePassXC provides a pre-built dependency bundle to save time building them yourself.
+Simply download and unzip the pre-built dependency package to a folder of your choice.
+Download here: https://kpxcstorage.blob.core.windows.net/vcpkg/vcpkg-export-20220310-221613.zip

+**Alternative Option:**
-1. Download and install Vcpkg: https://vcpkg.io/en/getting-started.html
+1. Download and install vcpkg: https://vcpkg.io/en/getting-started.html

 2. From the KeePassXC source directory, navigate to `utils\vcpkg_ports`.
-Copy all folders within this directory to your Vcpkg ports subfolder.
+Copy all folders within this directory to your vcpkg ports subfolder.

 ![image](https://user-images.githubusercontent.com/2809491/157793947-c248b8e1-e1e2-4872-8ffa-45691f1d3123.png)

-2. Open a command prompt to the Vcpkg directory and run:
+2. Open a command prompt to the vcpkg directory and run the following command.
+This will take up to an hour to complete the build process.

 `.\vcpkg.exe install argon2 botan minizip qt5 qt5-svg qt5-tools qt5-imageformats readline zlib libqrencode --triplet=x64-windows`